Business Line of Credit — Flexible Working Capital

 • Minimum monthly revenue of $10,000

-• Personal credit score of 600+ (higher scores get better terms)
+• Personal credit score of 600+ (higher scores get better terms).
+Check your loan readiness score to see where you stand.

 • No active bankruptcies or tax liens